epubsynth

 - Chapter 2

-can be omitted from the table of
+Files in --spine can be omitted from the table of

 contents by setting their corresponding value in

-to the empty string ""
+--toc-headings to the empty string "", as well

-as by making --toc-headings
+as by making --toc-headings shorter than

-.
+--spine.
 For example,

 --spine titlepage.xhtml chapter1.xhtml chapter2.xhtml backpage.xhtml \